PrimozRatej/CertificateChain/README.md

 Lists: [Mozilla](https://ccadb-public.secure.force.com/mozilla/CACertificatesInFirefoxReport), [MacOS, iOS](https://support.apple.com/en-us/HT202858)

 App is using ```SecurityContext.defaultContext```.
-**Then why were they able to sneak in between the mobile app and the api?**
+**Then why were they able to sneak in between the mobile app and the API?**

 ### 2. If trusted certificates pinning would be used.
 It would look something like this.
  ```dart